 The convex set of all Bell-diagonal states, along with the region exhibiting quantum advantage in the MPMG, are defined as follows:

 A detailed mathematical characterization of $\mathcal{R_{\text{MPMG}}}$ is provided in Appendix \ref{App:A}.
 Based on this description, numerical integration yields

 Interestingly, with the growth of the parameter space describing the quantum systems, the ratio in Eq. \eqref{eq:MPMGBELL} becomes significantly smaller than that in Eq. \eqref{eq:MPMGWerner}.
-This reduction is substantial even considering that entangled states constitute half of the total state space for both the modified Werner and Bell diagonal states.
-Fig. \ref{fig:regions_PM} displays the region $\mathcal{R_{\text{MPMG}}}$ within the tetrahedron, which represents the state space of the Bell diagonal states, and shows that this region is not convex.
+This reduction is substantial even considering that entangled states constitute half of the total state space for both the modified Werner and Bell-diagonal states.
+Fig. \ref{fig:regions_PM} displays the region $\mathcal{R_{\text{MPMG}}}$ within the tetrahedron, which represents the state space of the Bell-diagonal states, and shows that this region is not convex.

 In the case of the DG, the average probability of winning is given by